Category Archives: 2016

 Fences (2016)

 We all know about Alonzo Harris (Training Day).
 Most of us know about Frank Lucas (American Gangster).
 Some of us even know Tobin Frost (Safe House).
 Add Troy Maxson to that list of vile characters portrayed by Denzel Washington.
-Okay, so the character he portrays in Fences (a movie he also directed) isn’t AS bad as the characters portrayed in those aforementioned films.
-He’s a different kind of bad.
+Okay, so the character he portrays in Fences (a movie he also directed) isn’t as bad as those depicted in the above films.
+He’s a different kind of evil.
 There is some good in Troy.
-I think he means well.
+He means well.
 But he is a complete hypocrite.
 He talks about doing right by others, providing for his family, and teaching them the importance of right over wrong.
 But in the end, Troy does only things that fill his massive ego.
-And in doing so, he hurts every single person who has ever cared for him.
+And in doing so, he hurts everyone who has ever cared for him.

 Continue reading Fences (2016)